buttonsrtoys/mvvm_plus/README.md

 `get_mvvm` is a Flutter implementation of MVVM that supports sharing business logic across widgets.

-`get_mvvm` employs `ChangeNotifiers` and gettable singletons, so is a management solution that will feel familiar to most Flutter developers.
+`get_mvvm` employs `ChangeNotifiers` and gettable singletons, so is a state management solution that will feel familiar to most Flutter developers.

 ## Model-View-View Model (MVVM)